 but importantly the provisions only apply if the developer’s interest amounts to 50% or more.

 If the Bill is passed, the provisions will apply to land owned by individuals as well as companies and trusts and the 50% interest threshold will be largely removed.

 Watch this space for updates on the progress of the Bill.

 Any proposed property development requires careful planning and professional advice to avoid unexpected liability for duty including under the current regime and tax.

-If you think you may be impacted by the economic entitlement provisions, or have any other concerns about your property development arrangement, please contact Special Counsel, Julia Smith.
+If you think you may be impacted by the economic entitlement provisions, or have any other concerns about your property development arrangement, please contact a member of our corporate and commercial team.